or Sign in using Facebook

-Clavamox and Clavulanate Potassium should be used only as per the directions of a licensed veterinarian.
+Clavamox for dogs and cats and Clavulanate Potassium should be used only as per the directions of a licensed veterinarian.
 Though it is a safe and effective medication, it can cause side effects at least in some animals.
 Clavamox and Clavulanate Potassium could interact with other medications such as chloramphenicol and tetracycline.
 In some cases, animals might develop resistance and might not respond to treatment.
 Usage of Clavamox and Clavulanate Potassium might also result in diarrhea, which is caused by a change in the bacterial population in the animal’s intestine.

 Amoxicillin and Clavulanate Potassium, Synulox, Clavaseptin